perl11/potion/doc/INTERNALS.md

 ## ~ object overhead ~

-Primitives (such as numbers, booleans and nil) are immediate values in Potion, kept in registers.
+Primitives (such as numbers, booleans and nil) are immediate values in Potion, kept in a single-word stack slot.

 Everything else is given a spot in memory.
 Every allocated object has a single word header specifying